CheeseCake87/flask-imp/README.md

 logged_in = true
 not_logged_in = false
 ```

 Using this method, bigapp will automatically look for and create the following folder structure:

 ```
-- blueprint1/
+blueprint1/
--- templates/ <- creates if not found
+├── templates/ <- creates if not found/
----- blueprint1/ <- creates if not found
+│   └── blueprint1/ <- creates if not found
--- static/ <- creates if not found
+└── static/ <- creates if not found
 ```

 The session section can be initialised using the `bp.init_session()` method.
 This places the values into the Flask session -> `from flask import session`